echobash/CTF-Toolkit/README.md

-# 🛠️ CTT Toolkit - Common Errors/Online-Tools/Hotfixes/Handy Scripts
+# 🛠️ CTF Toolkit - Common Errors/Online-Tools/Hotfixes/Handy Scripts

 A comprehensive collection of developer tools, CTF resources, and handy scripts for cybersecurity professionals and developers.